Bladetrain3r/Magic-Launcher/README.md

    - **Arguments**: Command-line arguments
    - **Icon**: Single character or .bmp filename

+### Shortcuts.json

+- This is the source of truth for all shortcut data
+- Icons are loaded in the order they are retrieved from the shortcuts file
+- Reordering of shortcuts is best done via editing
+- Needs better validation

 ### Icon System

 - **Text Icons**: Any 1-2 character string (e.g., "G" for Games)